 The goodwill acquired is a result of certain current year acquisitions described in Note 2, Acquisitions.
+The foreign currency translation adjustments reflect unrealized translation gains on goodwill recognized in connection with foreign subsidiaries.
+Foreign currency translation adjustments are included in other comprehensive income in the Company's Condensed Consolidated Balance Sheets (see Note 8, Shareholders' Equity and Comprehensive Income).
 Adjustments to goodwill consist primarily of final purchase price adjustments related to the preliminary allocation of the purchase price during the allocation period for certain prior year acquisitions to the assets acquired and liabilities assumed.